Boubker-1/hate-speech-detection/README.md

  2-In your browser, navigate to your Extensions section then enable Developer Mode

- 3-Click Load Unpacked then navigate to the your cloned folder and select it
+ 3-Click Load Unpacked then navigate to your cloned folder and select it

  4-Extension should be loaded.
 From here, you can open the extension from list of extension icon in the top right corner of your browser